 Application for Residence Hall Housing

-New freshman and transfer students receive information from Housing & Dining Services about applying for housing after they have confirmed their intent to attend the university.
-Housing assignments are made on a first-come, first-assigned basis.
-The earlier applications are submitted, the better chance students have of being assigned to the residence hall of their preference.
-(Please note that Housing & Dining Services does not guarantee assignment to a particular building or program, type of accommodation or specific roommate.)
+New first-year and transfer students receive information from University Housing about applying for housing after they have confirmed their intent to attend the university.
+Learn more about the housing application process.
+(Please note that University Housing does not guarantee assignment to a particular building or program, type of accommodation or specific roommate.)

 Note: Application for admission to the university and application for housing are two separate transactions.
 For information regarding admission notification and confirmation procedures, see the undergraduate Admissions section.